estakathersun/BI_BioToolbox/README.md

 # BioToolbox

-> This repo contains scripts written during homework tasks assignment
+> This repo contains scripts written during homeworks
-> for the *Bioinformatics Institute's Python 2023-2024* course
+> for the *Bioinformatics institute's Python 2023-2024* course

 Contains implementation of **object-oriented and functional programming**, working with **external APIs and URL requests**,